Pregnancy Diet: The Ultimate Guide for What to Eat and Not Eat while Pregnant

 Too Many Carbs

 Here we are really thinking about sugar.
-Avoiding sugar during pregnancy an important step in decreasing your risk of developing gestational diabetes.
+Avoiding sugar on a pregnancy diet is an important step in decreasing your risk of developing gestational diabetes.
 Women who develop gestational diabetes are at an increased risk for pregnancy complications.
 Gestational diabetes also increases the likelihood that your child will be overweight and develop type 2 diabetes.

 If you have a family history of diabetes or have been diagnosed as prediabetic, keeping sugar out of your diet is strongly recommended.